ablyss74/docker_stuff/compiz docker.md

 # Install compiz Docker container and xfce desktop on Clear Linux for wobbly windows and other special effects.
-## Tested with X11 and Nvidia driver installed.
+## Tested with X11 and Nvidia driver.
 ## Not fully tested on wayland or Nouveau

-### Install xfce4-desktop and Docker #Kde Plasma works too but in this example xfce4 is used.
+### Install xfce4-desktop and Docker -- Kde Plasma works too but in this example xfce4 is used.
 > sudo swupd bundle-add xfce4-desktop
 > sudo swupd bundle-add containers-basic
 > sudo systemctl start docker.service